gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This one's serial number is Dockety-One Forty-Bee," the bot replied.
-"But my *click*---
-my *click*---
+"But this one's *click*---this one's *click*---the
-the modified GX-470 refers to this one as Dockety."
+modified GX-470 refers to this one as Dockety."

 "All right, Dockety---do you know where they're headed?"